CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain, by IP)

 Learn more: Getting Started - Plugin Overview

-All setting up happens in CM E-Mail Registration Blacklist.
-So navigate to Admin Dashboard → CM E-Mail Registration Blacklist → General Settings tab.
+To configure the plugin, navigate to Admin Dashboard → CM E-Mail Registration Blacklist → General Settings tab.

 - Enable for edit profile - Applies filters when the user updates the email from the edit profile section.
 This prevents users from updating their emails to blocked ones.
 Currently only works on: